 Many opportunities, in the form of evaluations, are provided for measurement of progress by both faculty and student.
-In addition to a fully staffed RIT Learning Development Center, individual instruction and tutoring may be provided in certain instances.
+In addition to a fully staffed RIT Academic Support Center, individual instruction and tutoring may be provided in certain instances.
 Every effort is made to provide a complete learning environment.
 Even though a variety of experiences, learning situations, and tools are provided by the Program, the single greatest factor, motivation, is essentially up to the student.

 The physician assistant major is offered as a BS/MS degree program, which enables students to earn both a bachelor’s degree and a master’s degree in five years.
 The curriculum is divided into the pre-professional phase (years 1 and 2), which includes course work in the basic sciences, mathematics, general education, and liberal arts; and the professional phase, (years 3, 4, and 5), which features didactic medical education and culminates in clinical rotations in which students apply their medical knowledge in a series of rotations through various disciplines of medicine.